Sorry, you need to enable JavaScript to visit this website.

 405.5 Nursing services.
 The governing body shall ensure that the hospital has an organized nursing service that provides 24-hour services and that meets the care needs of all patients in accordance with established standards of nursing practice.
 The nursing services for all patients shall be provided or supervised by a registered professional nurse who is on duty and available at all times.

 (a) Organization and staffing.
 (1) The hospital shall have a written nursing service plan of administrative authority and delineation of responsibilities.
 The director of the nursing service shall be a licensed registered professional nurse who is qualified by training and experience for such position.
-He or she shall be responsible for the operation of the service, including developing a plan to be approved by the hospital for determining the types and numbers of nursing personnel and staff necessary to provide nursing care for all areas of the hospital.
+The director of the nursing service shall be responsible for the operation of the service, including developing such nursing service plan to be approved by the hospital for determining the types and numbers of nursing personnel and staff necessary to provide nursing care for all areas of the hospital in accordance with the hospital’s clinical staffing plan as provided in paragraph (8) of this subdivision.

 (2) The hospital shall employ licensed and currently registered professional nurses, licensed practical nurses, and other personnel to provide nursing care to all patients as needed.
 The hospital shall provide supervisory and staff personnel for each department or nursing unit to ensure, when needed in accordance with generally accepted standards of nursing practice, the immediate availability of a registered professional nurse for bedside care of any patient.